PanLiyuan/hyper-protect-dbaas/icloudapi_auth.md

      **Important:** Make a note of the provided API key before you close the window.

-2. To ensure secure data transfer, obtain a Certificate Authority (CA) file from https://api.hypersecuredbaas.ibm.com/cert.pem and copy it to an appropriate directory such as **/etc/ssl/certs/**.
+2. To ensure secure data transfer, obtain a certificate authority (CA) file from https://api.hypersecuredbaas.ibm.com/cert.pem and copy it to an appropriate directory such as **/etc/ssl/certs/**.

 3. Obtain an access token with this command: